aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## Define AVD Fabric Variables

-Using group names from the ansible inventory, you apply group variables (group_vars) to the nodes in the fabric.
+Using group names from the Ansible inventory, you apply group variables (group_vars) to the nodes in the fabric.
 How and where you define the variables is up to you.
 Below is an example to get started and may be further developed and modified to your liking.

 ### DC1.yml